henryf3/bch_mutual_redemption_tool/readme.md

-# 1. First steps
-## A. How to get credentials
+# BchBull Contingency Settlement Tool

+## Testing Setup

+### Getting credentials

-- How to get an authentication token:
+#### Getting an authentication token

-Authentication token: a token given by AnyHedge server, you can get one doing:
 ```
 curl -d 'name=My name' "https://api.anyhedge.com/api/v2/requestToken"
 ```
+The name can be anything.

+#### Getting Private keys:
+Next step involves a Private Key from your wallet, which you should absolutely leave alone outside of worst case disaster scenarios.
-- How to get private keys:
+Strongly advised steps to take PRIOR TO dealing with your private keys:
+1. If possible do it on a freshly installed Linux desktop, if not:
+2. Uninstall any cracked software
+3. Remove intrusive OS “features”, e.g. Windows10 / Mac Keyloggers & etc.
+4. Run a full malware / spyware scan (e.g. Malwarebytes scan including rootkits)
+5. Run a full virus scan (e.g. housecall.trendmicro.com)
+6. Work in a private physical space
+7. DO NOT use this private key anymore after contract settlement process, i.e. migrate the funds to another address.

+#### Steps to get a Private Key associated with enough funds for Contract Settlement + expected NetworkFees.
-Open the electron cash wallet, and use the Addresses tab.
+1. In electron cash wallet, and use the Addresses tab.
 <img src="assets/project_use/electroncash.jpg" alt="Eletron Cash">

-Copy private key of an address with enough funds.
+2. Copy private key of an address with enough funds for bchbull contract settlement and expected network fees.
 <img src="assets/project_use/privatekey.jpg" alt="Private Key">

-## B. How to use the project
+### Using the project (bchbull contingency tool)

-### a.
+#### a.
 Local Mode .
 - Clone the repository
  ```
 git clone https://github.com/henryf3/bch_mutual_redemption_tool.git